hapax/hapax.github.io/assets/teaching.md

 We would stop dividing the class into those with and without ability, but rather, those with and without *interest*, since we would see that this is the primary determinant of walking skill.
-But hopefully, interest would flower.
+But I think interest would blossom in unexpected places.
 By going on real hikes, students would discover that hiking is not about the act of walking, but rather using walking to experience and understand a world rich in wonder.